choltreppe/cholding/README.md

 ## Cholding

-`Cholding` is a browser app for creating/editing layouts for chorded keyboards.
+`Cholding` is a web app for creating/editing layouts for chorded keyboards.
 The created layouts can be turned into arduino code.
 Cholding also includes a typing trainer to practice typing with any custom layout.